pingbird/flutter-recipes/docs/performance/timeline.md

 diagnose problematic frames.

-Unfortunately the observatory button was removed by the Flutter plugin, see [IntelliJ Observatory](/docs/faq/intellij-observatory) for an easy way to open it.
+Unfortunately the observatory button was removed by the Flutter plugin, see [IntelliJ Observatory](/docs/faq/intellij-observatory) for an easy way to open it again.

 Keep in mind timelines can be skewed by external factors such as low memory, it's always good to double check by enabling performance overlays in the developer options.